 Head of Western Sydney Projects Portfolio

-Matthew Beggs is the Head of Western Sydney Projects Portfolio, and oversees the organisation’s greenfields development activities.
-Matthew has over 29 years experience in the property and development industry, with extensive experience in the planning and delivery of large development projects, major property transactions, business development and relationship management.
+Matthew Beggs was appointed Head of Western Sydney Projects Portfolio in November 2015, and oversees the organisation’s greenfields development activities.
+Matthew has 30 years of experience in the property and development industry, with extensive experience in the planning and delivery of large development projects, major property transactions, business development and relationship management.

 Matthew joined UrbanGrowth NSW in 2002 as part of the Business Development Team, before moving into Urban Development in 2005 where he worked on the One Minto and Oran Park Town projects.
 He was appointed as General Manager Development Retail in 2014.

-Prior to working at UrbanGrowth NSW Matthew was at the Department of Defence for 6 years in senior roles managing rezoning, preparation, and disposal of major Defence sites in Sydney.
-He also spent 7 years with Australian Property Group working in various roles consulting to Federal Government clients for planning approvals, sales, leasing and acquisitions.
+Prior to working at UrbanGrowth NSW Matthew was with the Department of Defence for six years in senior roles managing rezoning, preparation, and disposal of major Defence sites in Sydney.
+He also spent seven years with Australian Property Group working in various roles consulting to Federal Government clients for planning approvals, sales, leasing and acquisitions.

 Matthew has a Graduate Diploma in Urban Estate Management and a Masters of Project Management.

 Jillian was appointed as General Counsel in January 2015.
-Jillian is the organisation’s key legal adviser, and leads a team of solicitors and paralegals.
+Jillian is the organisation’s key legal adviser.

 Head of Communications & Stakeholder Engagement